 Respecting diversity and safe use

-| Tea tree (Melaleuca) | Topical antiseptic | Antimicrobial for cuts | Used with care; dilute when needed |
+| Tea tree (Melaleuca) | Topical antiseptic | Antimicrobial for minor cuts | Traditional use validated by some studies; follow safety guidance and dilute commercial oils appropriately |

-| Eucalyptus | Inhalation, rubs | Respiratory relief | Leaves burned in ceremonies |
+| Eucalyptus | Inhalation, rubs | Respiratory relief | Used in ceremonial smoke and therapeutic rubs; avoid concentrated oils near children |

-| Kakadu plum | Dietary, tonic | High vitamin C for immune support | Seasonal fruit; used fresh or extract |
+| Kakadu plum | Dietary, tonic | High vitamin C and antioxidant support | Seasonal fruit; used fresh or as extract; dietary role rather than primary treatment |

 “Consult local custodians and health services to combine traditional practice with safe clinical care.”